jcfitzpatrick12/spectre/README.md

 - Ubuntu 22.04.3 on (x86-64, arm64) architectures
 - Debian GNU/Linux 12 (bookworm) on (arm64) architectures

 It may also work on other Linux distributions.
-Specifcally, I have personally tested it on a Thinkpad P1G5 running Ubuntu 22.04.3 and a Raspberry Pi 4 Model B running both Ubuntu & Raspian Pi OS.
+Specifically, I have personally tested it on a Thinkpad P1G5 running Ubuntu 22.04.3 and a Raspberry Pi 4 Model B running both Ubuntu & Raspberry Pi OS.

 Support for Windows will be explored in the future.